-Predictive maintenance and monitoring, asset optimisation, AI/ML and cloud solutions drive operational efficiency and reduce the emissions.
+Predictive maintenance and monitoring, asset optimization, AI/ML, and cloud solutions drive operational efficiency and reduce emissions.

 Hydrogen is becoming a major solution for the energy transition, attracting growing interest from multiple stakeholders worldwide.
 Half of senior oil and gas professionals expect hydrogen to be a significant part of the energy mix by 2030 according to the DNV GL report.